What are “Equities and Bonds”?

 What are Equities?

 In practice, when buying shares in a business the investor becomes one of the many co-owners of the company and usually has the right to vote at Annual General Meetings and other corporate strategy proposals (depending on the type of share owned).
 The benefit of being a shareholder is that the share price of the company may rise in value and the investor could sell making a profit (capital appreciation).
-Also, the investor may be entitled to participate in the distribution of company profits in the form of dividends or share buy backs.
+Also, the investor may be entitled to participate in the distribution of company profits in the form of dividends or share buybacks.
 However, the downside of investing in equities is that there is no guarantee for future profits or that the investor could be able to redeem the amount invested.
 In addition, if the company goes into liquidation, shareholders are among the last to be repaid in the hierarchy of creditors.

 What are Bonds?

 Bondholders are effectively creditors to the company and are entitled to a regular interest payment (coupon) and the amount invested in full when the bond matures (principal).
-By investing in a fixed income security, investors are in a more secure position compared to equities in the event of insolvency or liquidation as they will be among the first who can claim from the company’s assets.
+By investing in a fixed-income security, investors are in a more secure position compared to equities in the event of insolvency or liquidation as they will be among the first who can claim from the company’s assets.
 In addition, if the issuer of the bond defaults on its debt, there may be a chance of recovery, whereas a share price can drop to zero.
-Bond investors pay a lot of attention to the credit rating of a security as an indicator of the potential risks involved with the investment.
+Bond investors pay a lot of attention to the credit rating of security as an indicator of the potential risks involved with the investment.
 Overall, bonds should not be expected to offer the growth rate of equities, but rather provide a relatively safer source of total return and capital preservation features.

 How to Utilize Them in a Portfolio?

 Equities and bonds tend to have lower correlation as they respond in a different way to market events.
 Therefore they can complement each other in a well-diversified portfolio.
 While equities are the riskier asset and their return profile could be more volatile, bonds typically offer a smaller but more stable return.
-However, the right portfolio mix should be determined by the individual’s time horizon, objectives and risk profile.
+However, the right portfolio mix should be determined by the individual’s time horizon, objectives, and risk profile.

 The chart demonstrates the typically inverse relationship between equities and bonds.
 It compares the performance of the US S&P 500 equities index and a large bond index.
 In periods where equities outperform, bonds typically underperform and vice versa.
-Owning both asset classes can potentially offer a stable return in investment even in economic downturns (bonds) as well as potential upside during times of economic growth (equities).
+Owning both asset classes can potentially offer a stable return in investment even in economic downturns (bonds) as well as a potential upside during times of economic growth (equities).